perladvent/perldotcom/content/article/a-slow-boat-to-data.md

     zef install Data::Dump::Tree

-The Data::Dump::Tree [repo](https://github.com/nkh/P6-Data-Dump-Tree) has two branches `release` which is the branch _zef_ installs and `master` which is the main development branch.
+The Data::Dump::Tree [repo](https://github.com/nkh/P6-Data-Dump-Tree) has two branches: `release` which is the branch _zef_ installs and `master` which is the main development branch.
 I chose to develop on the latest Rakudo because bugs are fixed there.
 I may change the release branch to work only with Rakudo releases in the near future.
 There are tests to check the fitness of the module.

 It's not often that an article starts with a call for help but I have noticed that they tend to be forgotten when put at the end.
 There are a few things that can get better; please help if you can!
 The help list is at the end of the article.

 ### The Legibility Principles

-My idea is to make data rendering so simple and attractive that it removes the need for extracting manually the relevant information from the data and instead apply filters and present a more raw display that is simple enough for the end user and still looks technical to the developer or users with a technical penchant.
+My idea is to make data rendering so simple and attractive that it removes the need to manually extract the relevant information from the data.
+Instead via filters present data that is simple enough for the end user and still detailed enough for a developer.

 `Data::Dump::Tree` displays the data vertically which reduces the text/surface ratio.
 I try to apply a few principles: